thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 - Additional important reasons that we haven't yet thought of

 Members who are granted Google account access should be trusted by the community.
-They should have belonged to and/or contributed to the community for at least a quarter (3 months).
+They should have demonstrated trustworthiness, typically by contributing impactfully to the community for at least a quarter (3 months).

 Being a member of the project steering committee helps but should not necessarily be required.

 Access can be granted by reaching out to the project chair or vice-chair, who will raise a motion and encourage voting from the project steering committee members.